Daylily-Informatics/daylily/README.md

 **The gist of the flow of the script is as follows:**

 - Your aws credentials will be auto-detected and used to query appropriate resources to select from to proceed.
 You will be prompted to:

 - (_one per-region_) select the full path to your $HOME/.ssh/<mykey>.pem (from detected .pem files)

 - (_one per-region_) select the `s3` bucket you created and seeded, options presented will be any with names ending in `-omics-analysis`.
 Or you may select `1` and manually enter a s3 url.

 - (_one per-region-az_) select the `Public Subnet ID` created when the cloudstack formation script was run earlier. **if none are detected, this will be auto-created for you via stack formation**

 - (_one per-region-az_) select the `Private Subnet ID` created when the cloudstack formation script was run earlier.from the cloudformation stack output. **if none are detected, this will be auto-created for you via stack formation**

 - (_one per-aws-account_) select the `Policy ARN` created when the cloudstack formation script was run earlier. **if none are detected, this will be auto-created for you via stack formation**

 - (_one unique name per region_)enter a name to asisgn your new ephemeral cluster (ie: `<myorg>-omics-analysis`)

 - (_one per-aws account_) You will be prompted to enter info to create a `daylily-global` budget (allowed user-strings: `daylily-service`, alert email: `your@email`, budget amount: `100`)

 - (_one per unique cluster name_) You will be prompted to enter info to create a `daylily-ephemeral-cluster` budget (allowed user-strings: `daylily-service`, alert email: `your@email`, budget amount: `100`)

 - Enforce budgets? (default is no, _yes is not fully tested_)

 - Choose the cloudstack formation `yaml` template  (default is `prod_cluster.yaml`)

 - Choose the FSx size (default is 4.8TB)

 - Opt to store detailed logs or not (default is no)

 - Choose if you wish to AUTO-DELETE the root EBS volumes on cluster termination (default is NO *be sure to clean these up if you keep this as no*)

 - Choose if you wish to RETAIN the FSx filesystem on cluster termination (default is YES *be sure to clean these up if you keep this as yes*)

-The script will take all of this info, and proceed to:
+The script will take all of the info entered and proceed to:

 - Run a process will run to poll and populate maximum spot prices for the instance types used in the cluster.

 - A `CLUSTERNAME_cluster.yaml` and `CLUSTERNAME_cluster_init_vals.txt` file are created in `~/.config/daylily/`,

 - First, a dryrun cluster creation is attempted.
 If successful, creation proceeds.
 If unsuccessful, the process will terminate.

 - The ephemeral cluster creation will begin and a monitoring script will watch for its completion. **this can take from 20m to an hour to complete**, depending on the region, size of Fsx requested, S3 size, etc.  There is a max timeout set in the cluster config yaml of 1hr, which will cause a failure if the cluster is not up in that time.

 The terminal will block, a status message will slowly scroll by, and after ~20m, if successful, the headnode config will begin (you may be prompted to select the cluster to config if there are multiple in the AZ.
 The headnode confiig will setup a few final bits, and then run a few tests (you should see a few magenta success bars during this process).